karuna24s/bollywood/NOTES.md

 User selects the number

-Then the name of the movie, cast and release date should appear.
+Then the name of the movie, cast, and release date should appear.
+Some movies may have a synopsis and if it doesn't have a synposis.
+Then we a prompt will let the user know that there is no synopsis.

 User will receive an option, to review the list, or exit.